Chumphon province: Economy

+In addition to durian, Chumphon is also famous for its lady finger bananas and cavendish bananas.
+They are registered as GI products.
+The cavendish banana products are exported to Japan as much as 20 tons a week.
+Chumphon is considered the province with the most GI products in the south, with a total of five products.

-Human achievement index 2017
+Human achievement index 2022

 Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.

 Transportation

 Air

 Chumphon Airport is 30 km north of Chumphon city in Pathio District.
 It has direct daily flights to Bangkok's Don Mueang Airport (DMK).
 Flights from Bangkok are around 60 minutes.